an-sche/Slide/docs/abilities.md

 ## Gack (F)

-This move works on any surface, however it's bonus only applies on non normal ground surfaces.
+This move works on any surface, however its bonus only applies on non-ground surfaces.
 The player begins leaving behind goo that provides speed boosts to any player on that goo.
 The player also gains the bonus.
 It's a small area around the player's unit that gets the goo.
-The goo lasts 8 seconds only.
+The goo lasts 5 seconds.

 There is only one level for this ability.